ansmor/springer_chapter/README.md

-# Material for Springer Nature Methods
+# Material for Chapter 20 - Methods in Molecular Biology

 ## Purpose
 This page provides the material necessary to complete the protocol described <br>